-An interview with angel Kyodo williams
+An interview with angel Kyodo Williams

 By Garrison Institute

-In an upcoming “Garrison Talks at the JCC” event in New York City on August 10, “Bridging Spirituality and Activism,” Zen teacher angel Kyodo williams and meditation teacher Sharon Salzberg will discuss challenging questions about the relationship between personal and social transformation.
+In an upcoming “Garrison Talks at the JCC” event in New York City on August 10, “Bridging Spirituality and Activism,” Zen teacher angel Kyodo Williams and meditation teacher Sharon Salzberg will discuss challenging questions about the relationship between personal and social transformation.
 How do racism and privilege prevent our collective awakening?
 How can each one of us affect the shortcomings not only of our own minds but also of our communities?

-Leading up to this event, we spoke with williams about how she approaches these questions and others in her new book, Radical Dharma: Talking Race, Love, and Liberation.
+Leading up to this event, we spoke with Williams about how she approaches these questions and others in her new book, Radical Dharma: Talking Race, Love, and Liberation.

 The central message of Radical Dharma is that personal and social transformation must be brought together, with an extra emphasis on those who have been historically marginalized.
-Do I have that right?
+Do I have that right

 That’s certainly an aspect of it, but what I mean first and foremost is that the way that spiritual truth has been held in this country has been partial.
 People have chosen to look at particular aspects of spiritual truth.
-The statement that I’m trying to make in Radical Dharma is that we actually have to have a complete lens on the way in which we show up for everything and that includes how we show up in our social presentation.
+The statement that I’m trying to make in Radical Dharma is that we actually have to have a complete lens on the way in which we show up for everything and that includes how we show up in our social presence.